darasus/ai-blog/content/btss-love-yourself-tear-is-a-triumph.md

   referred to their past struggles with self-confidence, but now they’re confident in their abilities.
 The new confidence has led to some really odd and silly outfits, hairstyles and lyrics that make no sense whatsoever.
+intro: >-
+  BTS’s second album of this Love Yourself series is a triumph.
+It’s the sound of seven young men pushing themselves to their limits, both vocally and musically, to produce something raw and experimental yet also accessible and highly listenable.

+  The lead single “Fake Love” has a brilliant music video that is simultaneously disturbing, weird, funny and beautiful.
+It’s a very interesting song that has some fascinating elements — most notably, the spoken word part that one can easily imagine being recited in an audition for The Bachelor or some similar reality show.

+  This album highlights the vocal strength of each member of BTS, who are now all equally comfortable singing ballads as fast-paced dance tracks.
+Their vocal abilities are contrasted with a range of musical styles from trap to EDM to psychedelic rock to country, all tied together with lyrics about love and self-love in their own unique way.
 ---

 ## Lyrics About Self-Love and Confidence